 Our link with Lancashire Aikikai provides our students with a fantastic opportunity to broaden and enrich their experience of Aikido.

-If you want to read more about Lancashire Aikikai you can visit their home page by clicking the button below.
+If you want to read more about Lancashire Aikikai click here visit their home page.